-Or offer you one of those vaccine cocktails like DHLPP and not really telling you what’s in it?
-It contains Distemper, Parvovirus, Hepatitis or Adenovirus, Parainfluenza – and yes, the “L” is Leptospirosis.
+Have you had a veterinarian strongly urge you to vaccinate your dog for Leptospirosis?
+Or perhaps she just offered you one of those vaccine cocktails like DHLPP without really telling you what’s in it? (t contains Distemper, Parvovirus, Hepatitis or Adenovirus, Parainfluenza – and yes, the “L” is Leptospirosis.)

 What Is Leptospirosis?

 Leptospirosis is an infection caused by Leptospira bacteria.
 Dogs can catch Leptospira bacteria from water or soil that’s contaminated with infected urine from rodents and other wild animals.
 If your dog spends a lot of time playing in ponds or lakes or drinking out of puddles or standing water, he may be at risk, depending on the incidence of Leptospirosis in your area.